tom-raley/portfolio-gatsby/src/posts/hosting-expressjs.md

 Deploying With Git
 ----
-Since I'm familiar with Git already, I decided that was a better option than using FTP.
+Since I'm familiar with Git already, I decided that it was a better option than using FTP.
 I set up a new user under "FTP/Credentials" and then connected my local folder containing my back end files to this remote repository.
 I went ahead and pushed the files and waited for the server to build the app.

 The nice thing about Azure is that it will automatically download and install all the necessary dependencies from your `package.json`, then it will run either a custom build command, or by default will look for a `server.js` file in your root and run `node server.js` for you to get your Express or Node app up and running.
 Easy peasy!